l-jdavies/launch_school/backend/RB120_RB129/written_assessment_notes.md

 Instead of using `attr_reader` method to access to getter method for `ssn` we have explicitly created a `ssn` getter method.
 This `ssn` method prevents the `@ssn` instance variable being exposed to the public interface.

-## `super` method
+## `super`

-`super` is a method that enables us to call methods earlier in the method lookup path.
+`super` is a keyword that enables us to call methods earlier in the method lookup path.
 When `super` is invoked from within a method, Ruby will search the method lookup path for a method with the same name, then invoke it.

 ```ruby
 class Animal